This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Winter Adaptations of Different Bird Species

-You’ll find that different bird species have developed unique strategies to survive winter’s harsh conditions.
+You’ll discover that different bird species have developed unique strategies to survive winter’s harsh conditions.

 Chickadees and Kinglets